johncosta/U6143-ssd1306-golang/docs/index.md

 ![Screen](images/screen.png)

 This device seems to be a SSD1306 128x32 oled screen.
-I'm making some assumptions given what it looks like as compared to other devices as well as references to SSD1306 in the [C code base](https://github.com/UCTRONICS/U6143_ssd1306/blob/master/C/ssd1306_i2c.c#L24C13-L24C13).
+I'm making some assumptions given what it looks like as compared to other devices as well as references to SSD1306 in the [C codebase](https://github.com/UCTRONICS/U6143_ssd1306/blob/master/C/ssd1306_i2c.c#L24C13-L24C13).

 Further inspection of the C package reveals that there's an initialization routine for the device.
 Interfacing with the device requires connecting to the I2C address for the oled screen.

 > **Note** I2C stands for Inter-Integrated Circuit (I2C).
-> There's a good tutorial on I2C which can be found here: https://learn.adafruit.com/scanning-i2c-addresses/i2c-basics
+> There's a good tutorial on I2C which can be found here: <https://learn.adafruit.com/scanning-i2c-addresses/i2c-basics>

 Looking around, there's already an I2C golang package for generally interfacing with an I2C device.
 Hopefully now it's just a matter of writing and reading the correct values to the device.

 ### Device Address and I2C bus allocation